MyCATApache/Mycat-Server/README.md

 [![GitHub stars](https://img.shields.io/github/stars/MyCATApache/Mycat-Server.svg)](https://github.com/MyCATApache/Mycat-Server/stargazers)
 [![MyCAT](https://img.shields.io/badge/MyCAT-%E2%9D%A4%EF%B8%8F-%23ff69b4.svg)](http://mycat.io/)

-MyCAT is an Open-Source software, “a large database cluster” oriented to the enterprises.
-MyCAT is an enforced database which is a replacement for MySQL and support transaction and ACID.
+MyCAT is an Open-Source software, “a large database cluster” oriented to enterprises.
+MyCAT is an enforced database which is a replacement for MySQL and supports transaction and ACID.
 Regarded as MySQL cluster of enterprise database, MyCAT can take the place of expensive Oracle cluster.
-MyCAT is also a new type of SQL Server integrated with the memory cache technology, Nosql technology and HDFS big data.
+MyCAT is also a new type of database, which seems like a SQL Server integrated with the memory cache technology, NoSQL technology and HDFS big data.
 And as a new modern enterprise database product, MyCAT is combined with the traditional database and new distributed data warehouse.
 In a word, MyCAT is a fresh new middleware of database.

 Mycat’s target is to smoothly migrate the current stand-alone database and applications to cloud side with low cost and to solve the bottleneck problem caused by the rapid growth of data storage and business scale.